 Why Improve WordPress Comment Notification Emails

-Comments are an important activity on many WordPress websites, particularly news sites and blogs.
-More comments mean a more engaged audience which results in more page views and ultimately more revenue.
+Comments are an important element of many WordPress websites, particularly on news sites and WordPress blogs.
+More comment activity means a more engaged audience which results in more page views and ultimately more revenue.

 However, the comment system that comes with every WordPress website is fairly limited.
 It sends comment notifications only to site administrators and article authors.
-Apart from that, there isn’t a default option for other users to be notified of new comments.
+Apart from that, there isn’t a default option for other site users to be notified of new comments.

-Wouldn’t it be nice if users were able to get comment notifications for the posts they like? or when someone replies to their comment?
+Wouldn’t it be nice if users were able to get comment notifications for the posts they like or when someone replies to a comment they left?

-In this article, we will show you how you can extend the default WordPress comment notification emails for a more engaged user experience on your website.
+That said, let’s see how you can enhance the default WordPress comment system and notification emails for a more engaging user experience on your website.

 The Default Comment Notification Options in WordPress

-Both these notifications are sent to the site administrators.
-WordPress also sends an email notification to post author about new comments.
+Both these notifications are only sent to the site administrators.
+However, WordPress also sends an email notification to the post author about new comments.

-Your commenters have no way of knowing whether you or others replied to their comment.
-Once they leave a comment, they will have to manually visit your website again to see if someone replied.
+Once they leave a comment, they will have to manually visit your website again to see if someone has replied.

 It allows your users to subscribe to comments on any article with or without leaving comments.
-It also makes it easier for users to unsubscribe at any time.
+Users can also easily unsubscribe at any time.

-Allow Users to Subscribe to Only their own Comments in WordPress
+How to Allow Users to Subscribe to Just their Own Comments in WordPress

 Many users may not want to receive notifications for all comments on an article.
 However, they may want to know if someone replied only to their own comments.

 You can add this feature as well using the same Subscribe to Comments Reloaded plugin.
 First, you’ll need to install and activate the plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

-For more details, see our article on how to notify users on replies to their own comments in WordPress.
+For more details, see our article on how to notify users of replies to their own comments in WordPress.

-Allow Authors to Subscribe To Other Author’s Posts
+How to Allow Authors to Subscribe to Other Author’s Posts

 If you run a multi-author blog, then other authors may want to keep up with discussions across your website.
 If you already have comment subscriptions enabled, then each author can manually go and subscribe to comments.

-However, if you wanted certain users to recieve all comment notifications, then you can do this with cbnet Multi Author Comment Notification plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+However, if you want certain users to receive all comment notifications, then you can do this with Better Notifications for WordPress plugin.
+For more details, then please see our guide on how to install a WordPress plugin.

-Upon activation, you need to visit Notifications » Add New page from your WordPress admin panel to create your custom comment notifications.
+Upon activation, you need to visit the Notifications » Add New page from your WordPress admin panel to create your custom comment notifications.

-You can modify the new comment, comment awaiting moderation, and comment reply notifications.
-You can send notifications to any user role, individual users, or add email addresses manually.
+You can edit the notifications for new comments, comments awaiting moderation, and comment replies.
+Additionally, you can send notifications to any user role or to individual users.

-It also allows you to completely customize the email sent by WordPress.
-You can use shortcodes inside the email text to add custom tags.
+You have the option to completely customize the comment notification sent by WordPress and use shortcodes inside the email text to add custom tags.

-All above tips will fail if your WordPress site fails to send email notifications, or if those emails are marked spam by email providers.
+All the above tips will fail if your WordPress site fails to send email notifications or if those emails are marked spam by email providers.

-To fix WordPress email issues and improve email deliverability, you need to install and activate WP Mail SMTP plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+To fix WordPress email issues and improve email deliverability, you need to install and activate the WP Mail SMTP plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, visit Settings » WP Mail SMTP page to configure plugin settings.
+Upon activation, visit the Settings » WP Mail SMTP page to configure plugin settings.

 It works with any email service that supports SMTP.
-This includes your free Gmail account as well as Gsuite or Google Apps for Work, Mailgun, and Sendgrid.
+This includes your free Gmail account as well as Google Workspace, Mailgun, and Sendgrid.

-We hope this article helped you learn how to efficiently manage WordPress comment notifications for more user engagement and pageviews.
-You may also want to see our ultimate step by step guide on improving WordPress speed and performance for beginners and how to start an online store.
+We hope this article helped you learn how to manage WordPress comment notification emails.
+You may also want to see our ultimate step-by-step guide on improving WordPress speed and performance for beginners and how to start an online store.